GoogleChrome/developer.chrome.com/site/en/blog/one-time-permissions/index.md

 ### Best practices {: #best-practices }

-One-time permissions may increase a users' willingness to grant, or it may reduce the number of persistent grants.
-It makes it even more important to follow best practices.
+**Allow this time** may make people more likely to grant permissions to try out capabilities, but it may also reduce their willingness to grant permanent access.
+This makes it even more important to follow best practices.

 - Provide the necessary context before requesting permissions.
 Explain to your users why they'll benefit from a capability.
 - Requests permissions at an appropriate and expected moment.
 Ideally, let your users express their intention to use a certain capability at their own pace.